All Episodes

 Get all your senators in a room.

-And I get a big blackboard I would bring in.
+And I'd get a big blackboard I would bring in.

 And I'd say, put on the blackboard, do your job, keep the promises you made the American people.

-And in that room, I would make everybody take their cell phones and leave them outside.
+And in that room, I'd make everybody take their cell phones and leave them outside.

 Let their aides have them outside the door.

-I'd have it in a room where nobody in the press can listen in the air ducts and hear what you're all are saying.
+I'd have it in a room where nobody in the press can listen in the air ducks and hear what you all are saying.

-And then I'd order plenty of water, Coca-Cola, Sprite, Dr. Pepper for Louis Gomer, and he likes Dr. Pepper.
+And then I'd order plenty of water, Coca-Cola, Sprite, Dr. Pepper for Louis Gohmert.

 I'll send pizza.

-And I'd throw in pizza, maybe Kentucky fried chicken, not Senate dining room uh fair that they're used to.
+And I'd throw in pizza, maybe Kentucky Fried Chicken, not Senate dining room fare that they're used to.

 And I'd stay in there and I'd make you all sweat it out until you can barely tolerate it anymore.